Nasdaq advocates for U.S. stock exchange pricing reform

-NEW YORK, June 30 (Reuters) - Nasdaq OMX Group said on Tuesday that U.S. equities exchange rules should be changed so that the price of trading a stock is based on the how actively it trades, echoing a similar proposal by rival exchange operator BATS Global Markets.
+NEW YORK (Reuters) - Nasdaq OMX Group said on Tuesday that U.S. equities exchange rules should be changed so that the price of trading a stock is based on the how actively it trades, echoing a similar proposal by rival exchange operator BATS Global Markets.

 In a letter to Nasdaq’s customers, Tom Wittman, global head of equities, also voiced the exchange’s support for a plan by the U.S. regulators to test widening the increments, or “ticks,” at which smaller companies’ stocks are priced to see if doing so helps improve market liquidity.